by Andrew Walden

 “The white suffragist movement became an elitist, bigoted instrument for the advancement of white class privilege.
 As head of this influential mass organization, Susan B Anthony contributed to such a legacy by endorsing a ‘neutral’ stance on racial issues.”
 P150

-If Davis, Aptheker, Abercrombie, and Caraway are "authorized to create theory" they have the right to make such determinations even though the four of them together don’t measure up to Susan B. Anthony' ankles.
+If Davis, Aptheker, Abercrombie, and Caraway are "authorized to create theory" they have the right to make such determinations even though the four of them together don’t measure up to Susan B. Anthony's ankles.
 They make this judgment in spite of Aptheker and Caraway's acknowledgement that:

 “Anthony had several significant relationships with Afro-American women, including Sojourner Truth, Ida B Wells, and Mary Church Terrell.
 Evidence suggests that Sojourner Truth especially influenced her ideas.”
 P157